Laws of the game changes ahead of the 2016/17 Premier League

 CHANGE 4: Treating injuries

-Players will be able to receive treatment quickly on the pitch if they are injured in a challenge that results in a yellow or red card
+Players will be able to receive treatment quickly on the

-Players will be able to receive treatment quickly on the pitch if they are injured in a challenge that results in a yellow or red card
+pitch if they are injured in a challenge that results in a yellow or

 It was widely seen as unfair that a player injured by a serious foul was forced off the pitch for treatment, temporarily placing the fouled team at a numerical disadvantage.